 Then, after waiting a few hours (this is the hard part - I am very impatient!) the pots are unearthed from the sawdust

 The pots come out black and sooty and are scrubbed to reveal their lustrous range of colours.
 The unpredictability is part of the attraction, glazes can vary depending on how quickly I can get them out of the kiln, the type of sawdust and particularly the weather on the day of the firing.
 I am one of the few people that are enthused by windy November days!

-Although Raku pottery was originally used for the Tea Ceremony in Japan, nowadays it is not recommended to use Raku ware for food due to the nature of the crackle glaze and metallic elements.
+Although Raku pottery was originally used for the Tea Ceremony in Japan, nowadays it is not recommended to use Raku ware for food, due to the nature of the crackle glaze and metallic elements.
 Neither is it watertight as it is relatively low-fired.
-The pots are generally used a decorative pieces.
-However it of course possible to to use a bowl for fruit with a skin like oranges or nuts in their shells.
+The pots are generally used as decorative pieces.
+However it is of course possible to use a bowl for fruit with a skin, like oranges, or nuts in their shells.